You never forget your first love…or your first oyster roast.

 Although I preferred my tuna from a can and despised most other forms of seafood, I thought I knew almost everything about the “fruit of the sea.”
 Yet, I was woefully unprepared for the social rules, pageantry and collective insanity of a Lowcountry oyster roast.

-On my way to Atlanta after college graduation with dreams of finding a “real job,” I stopped to visit my grandmother at her retirement community on Hilton Head Island.
+After college graduation I stopped to visit my grandmother at her retirement community on Hilton Head Island.
 I was allowed to stay in her apartment for six weeks and, 25 years later, I still haven’t left the Lowcountry.

 Thanks to the dessert buffet, I gained 10 pounds over those six weeks, but became good friends with one of the dining room waitresses.
 A few weeks into our friendship, she invited me to her family’s holiday oyster roast.
 My grandmother was uncharacteristically giddy about the invitation, as if I was going to a grand gala.